 In my early studio practice, I referenced photographs to create mixed media drawings that toured several Japanese museums.

-I then began to experiment with various fiber supports for photographic imagery.
+Then I began to experiment with various fiber supports for photographic imagery.
 In the fine crafts marketplace, my line of fiber crafts embellished with photographic imagery was selected for the American Craft Council shows in Baltimore, San Francisco, and Newport, R.I.
 I completed the Business Skills Training Course offered by the Women Entrepreneurs of Baltimore in order to learn business and marketing skills.

 Fascinated by the colors of anodized metal and inspired by my sister’s jewelry designs, I began to design and create jewelry.
 My jewelry relied on abstract photographic compositions for color relationships and compositional forms.
 I exhibited in Lyndhurst, New York, Virginia Beach, and Central Pennsylvania Festival of the Arts, and many other fine art craft shows.

 I returned to the art of photography again, and after using photography in an abstract way for jewelry design, I was full of fresh ideas.
 I began capturing images that were an amalgam of the various art forms I had explored.
 Today I approach photography as a multi-media artist.
-I use thephotographic medium to discover the visual essence of the things we see around us.
+I use the photographic medium to discover the visual essence of the things we see around us.

-- This year, Ann Burton selected a series of my large-scale photographs, captured with my camera-movement technique, for a solo exhibition at BlackRock Center for the Arts in Germantown, Maryland.
+- Last year, Ann Burton selected a series of my large-scale photographs, captured with my camera-movement technique, for a solo exhibition at BlackRock Center for the Arts in Germantown, Maryland.
 The images, enlivened with my camera movement, are a visual response to the accelerating pace of modern life.

 - My photographs have won National Geographic Photography Contests and prizes in Art Ascent, Art and Literary journals.